 - Full Council set policy about service levels and priorities and take decisions to prioritise resources between service needs and council tax levels.
-They ensure that officers are monitoring spending, and agree action plans to recover from potential overspends. - The Corporate Management Team's role is to ensure corporate ownership of financial discipline and, through the Strategic Finance Group, provide Members with advice and enact their decisions.
+They ensure that officers are monitoring spending, and agree action plans to recover from potential overspends. - The Budget Panel scrutinises the budget process particularly concentrating on the linkage between resource allocation and the

-- The Director of Finance and Corporate Resources should put in place financial standards across the council to deliver a framework for financial control and provide accurate, timely and consistent monitoring information, and sound advice on financial decisions to be made by officers and members.
-They should also ensure that an effective and independent internal audit function operates. - Service Area or Corporate Directors ensure that their service area enacts the necessary financial control framework and keeps spending within budget, indicating, where necessary, conflicts between current service policy and plans and resource allocation. - Service Unit Managers should keep accurate financial records, comply with the financial control framework and take timely action to keep spending within budget.
+- corporate strategy and the robustness of the budget proposals for both the current financial year and the medium term. - The Corporate Management Team's role is to ensure corporate ownership of financial discipline and, through the Strategic Finance Group, provide Members with advice and enact their decisions. - The Director of Finance and Corporate Resources should put in place financial standards across the council to deliver a framework for financial control and provide accurate, timely and consistent monitoring information, and sound advice on financial decisions to be made by officers and members.
+He should also ensure that an effective and independent internal audit function operates. - Service Area or Corporate Directors ensure that their service area enacts the necessary financial control framework and keeps spending within budget, indicating, where necessary, conflicts between current service policy and plans and resource allocation. - Service Unit Managers should keep accurate financial records, comply with the financial control framework and take timely action to keep spending within budget.